arnaudzobel/Lecture-Reccomendersystem/README.md

 The parameter WHITEBOARD_PROF_IN_FULL_SCREEN is optional.
 This parameter should be set to True if the recordings contains whitebaords scenes with professor in full screen.
-This type of video should be in a separate path.
+This type of video should be in a separate path.<br/>
 This tool can also be run with an IDE like PyCharm

 # Run the recommender system